Fourth of July Summer Family Fun in Richmond

 Ice Cream!
 Run to Ruby Scoops, Gelati Celesti, Bev’s, or grab some for-sure nut-free Nightingales from Kroger or Costco (or a ton of local spots like Perk and Stella’s) and run home for some sprinkler fun.

 Need a movie?
-Paddington 2 is playing at the Byrd at 10am on Saturday, July 5 ($5), and Mufasa: The Lion King is playing at Henrico Theater at 3pm on Saturday, July 5 ($1).
+Family Classics are playing at the Byrd at 10am on Saturdays.
 Check out the other theaters in Richmond for Kids’ Day movies during the week.

 That’s my list!
 Summer is officially 1/3 over; feel free to rinse and repeat these outings throughout the summer here in Richmond.